MarielJHoepelman/ios-structs-classes-lab/README.md

 bilbo.name = "Jake"
 bilbo.height = 1.42
 bilbo.homePlanet = "Saturn"
-//It wouldn't because bilbo was initialized as a constant and constant can not be mutated.
+//It wouldn't because bilbo was initialized as a constants and constant cannot be mutated.
 ```

 Change the declaration of `bilbo` so that the above three lines of code **do** work: